epics-docs/epics-docs/specs/IOCInit.rst

         cd ${TOP}/iocBoot/${IOC}
         iocInit

-The envPaths  file is automatically generated in the IOC©s boot directory and defines several environment variables that are useful later in the startup script.
+The envPaths  file is automatically generated in the IOC's boot directory and defines several environment variables that are useful later in the startup script.
 The definitions shown below are always provided;
-additional entries will be created for each support module referenced in the application©s configure/RELEASE file:
+additional entries will be created for each support module referenced in the application's configure/RELEASE file:

 .. code ::